Particular/docs.particular.net/transports/rabbitmq/connection-settings.md

 ## Debugging recommendations

-For debugging purposes, it can be helpful to increase the heartbeat interval via the connection string:
+It can be helpful to increase the heartbeat interval to avoid connection timeouts while debugging:

-snippet: rabbitmq-connectionstring-debug

-Or via the API:

 snippet: rabbitmq-debug-api

-Increasing this setting can help to avoid connection timeouts while debugging.